Lightinway/Slickjs-Example/README.md

 # Slickjs Carousel Example

-Slickjs Carousel is created by Ken Wheeler, the complete documentation can be found <a href="http://kenwheeler.github.io/slick/" target="_blank" >here</a>.
+Slickjs Carousel is created by Ken Wheeler, the complete slick documentation can be found <a href="http://kenwheeler.github.io/slick/" target="_blank" >here</a>.
 <br>
 The Slickjs version I used in this example is <strong>1.8.1</strong>.
+For your viewing convenience, I put my CSS and JS all in the HTML file.

 <img src="https://github.com/Lightinway/Slickjs-Example/blob/master/img/Slick.png" />